‘So get down on the highway

 ‘That night was Willie’s,’ Tutt observed with respect to the original concert.
 ‘The night is going ahead in his absence.’
 It was a testament to Bennett, both the man and the artist, that musical friends responded immediately to Tutt’s invitation.
 ‘We don’t have a huge roster, but given the timing and musicians’ hectic schedules, whatever little we can do is better than nothing.’

 Everyone knew Bennett was scheduled to return to the Princess.
-The fact that his heart betrayed him was terribly sad but not surprising.
+The fact that his heart betrayed him was sad beyond words, but not surprising.
 For, if there was one word to define the man and the artist, it was heart.

 Just ask the capacity crowd of fans and musical peers who gathered to remember through song and story the man who was loved and revered.
 Thanks Willie,’ Princess co-owner Wendy Guymer affirmed after welcoming everyone.
 ‘This one’s for you.’